-I'm a second-year PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
-I'm an enthusiastic member of the Stanford NLP group, where I have co-served as the social czar for the past two years.
+I'm a third-year PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
+I'm an enthusiastic member of the Stanford NLP group.

 My primary research areas are computational semantics and pragmatics and computational social science.
 At a high-level, I'm excited about combining quantitative and qualitative approaches to studying and modeling social and cognitive processes mediated through language.
 More concretely, by building on –– and in turn, informing –– theories from pragmatics, psycholinguistics and sociolinguistics, I seek to create and improve quantitative methods that capture phenomena including and going beyond compositional meaning, such as presuppositionality, implicatures and social meaning.
 As part of this goal, I am also interested in developing probes for existing methods to see if they capture these layers of meaning.